Consuming Drumstick (Shajan) During Pregnancy

-Drumsticks should be stored in the fridge wrapped in cling film.
+Drumsticks should be stored in the fridge and wrapped in cling film.
 It is best to consume them within 2 to 3 days of buying.
 Leaves should be de-stemmed and washed thoroughly before use.
-They can be stored in an airtight box for 1 to 2 days in the fridge.
+In the fridge, they can be stored in an airtight box for 1 to 2 days.

-The benefits of consuming drumstick during pregnancy are numerous.
-Regular consumption of drumstick in moderate amounts can be very good for your health.
+The benefits of consuming drumsticks during pregnancy are numerous.
+Regular consumption of drumsticks in moderate amounts can be very good for your health.
 However, it is suggested that you check with your gynaecologist and nutritionist before you include drumsticks in your diet.

 2. Basri.
 H, Hadju.
 V, Zulkifli.
 A, Syam.
 A, Indriasari.
 R; Effect of Moringa oleifera supplementation during pregnancy on the prevention of stunted growth in children between the ages of 36 to 42 months; J Public Health Res.; PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8129764/; April 2021

 3. Meireles.
 D, Gomes.
 J, Lopes.
 L, et al.; A review of properties, nutritional and pharmaceutical applications of Moringa oleifera: integrative approach on conventional and traditional Asian medicine; ADV TRADIT MED (ADTM); PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7430547/; August 2020

 4. Laxative Use: What to Know; Cornell Health; https://health.cornell.edu/sites/health/files/pdf-library/LaxativeUse.pdf